achimkoh/midi-classification/README.md

-# Recognizing Composers Using Chord Approximations
+# Recognizing Composers Using High-Level Features

 Automatic classification of classical music scores according to their composer, by applying methods common in text classification.
 Event durations and sequences of approximated chords are extracted from the dataset.
 Tf-idf values are computed for durations and chord n-grams, then used to build five composer classifier models: support vector machine, logistic regression, k-nearest neighbors, Naive Bayes and multilayer perceptron.
 The support vector machine is shown to work best in both two-class and multiclass settings.